dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-selfcontained.md

 # Build .NET Core Self-Contained Applications with Docker

 You can build .NET Core self-contained apps with Docker.
 Self-contained apps are a great option if you do not want to take a dependence on the .NET Runtime, either as a global install or the [.NET Core Runtime Image](https://hub.docker.com/r/microsoft/dotnet/).
-These instructions are based on the [dotnetapp](README.md) sample.
+These instructions are based on the [.NET Core Docker Sample](README.md).

 ## Context on the IL Linker